edogdu/UCKG/qa-engine/evaluation/Readme.md

 ### Dataset Mode
 - `--id`: Sample ID from evaluation dataset (enables dataset mode)
 - `--dataset`: Path to evaluation dataset JSON file (default: `evaluation_dataset.json`)
+- `--all-ids`: Evaluate all samples in the dataset and print a table
+- `--save-csv`: Path to save CSV when using `--all-ids`
+- `--save-json`: Path to save JSON when using `--all-ids`

 ## Output